nikk95/css/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/IronSummitMedia/startbootstrap-landing-page/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/landing-page/).
+[Open a new issue](https://github.com/nikk95/css/issues here on GitHub or mail us at nalayakbkl@gmail.com

-## Creator
+## Original Creator

 Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).